-For over 50 years we have worked as a Christian children’s relief organisation to help support children in need and champion their rights worldwide.Learn more
+For almost 60 years we have worked as a Christian children’s relief organisation to help support children in need and champion their rights worldwide.Learn more

 Our self-help group work has grown to become a full-fledged movement, and you can be part of this by making a donation.

 Behind this success stands an entirely unique concept.
 Via our partners, we provide the groups with comprehensive training that deals with economic, social and political issues.
 The groups work independently to create micro-credits that are used to establish businesses, and to find solutions to their problems.
 Here is an overview of how Kindernothilfe self-help groups work:

 The poorest families of a village or urban area are identified by the residents themselves, and the women in these families are invited to establish a self-help group.

 What we do: Working in collaboration with our local partners, the residents conduct a poverty analysis that allows them to determine who is the poorest among them: who has what job – who has how many possessions – who can provide for how many children.
 It is important that the women are in similar economic situations to ensure that the group is not dominated by individual members.

 What impact it has: For the first time in their lives, the poorest of the poor – who have often been excluded until then – have an opportunity to build a community.

 The women of the self-help group form a mutually supportive entity.
 They talk openly about their fears and their economic and social difficulties, and they learn to trust each other.
 They jointly search for ways to resolve their problems.